Joey McGuire: Texas Tech

-2022 Season
+2022 season

 In his first season as head coach of the Red Raiders, McGuire defeated both the Texas Longhorns and Oklahoma Sooners in the same season, a program first.
 The Red Raiders finished 4th in the Big 12, with McGuire overseeing Texas Tech’s first winning season in conference play since 2009.
-The Red Raiders finished 8-5 in his first season as head coach.
+The Red Raiders finished 8–5 in his first season as head coach.

-2023 Season
+2023 season

-In his second year at Texas Tech, McGuire led his team to a (7-6) record after beating California in the 2023 Independence Bowl.
-The highlight win of the season for the Red Raiders was a victory at #16 Kansas on November 11, 16-13.
+In his second year at Texas Tech, McGuire led his team to a (7–6) record after beating California in the 2023 Independence Bowl.
+The highlight win of the season for the Red Raiders was a victory at #16 Kansas on November 11, 16–13.

-2024 Season
+2024 season

-In his third season at TTU, McGuire's team finished (8-5) after losing to former Southwest Conference rival Arkansas in the 2024 Liberty Bowl, 39-26.
-Texas Tech's big win of the season came on November 2 at #11 Iowa State, a 23-22 victory over the Cyclones.
+In his third season at TTU, McGuire's team finished (8–5) after losing to former Southwest Conference rival Arkansas in the 2024 Liberty Bowl, 39–26.
+Texas Tech's big win of the season came on November 2 at #11 Iowa State, a 23–22 victory over the Cyclones.
 After the regular season was completed, McGuire fired defensive coordinator Tim DeRuyter after the Red Raiders had the worst passing defense in the Big XII.
 McGuire hired Shiel Wood as his new DC.
+He gained some attention during a game against the Colorado Buffaloes.
+In the 4th quarter of the game with the Red Raiders trailing 31–20, during a targeting review and after the Texas Tech student section was seen throwing objects onto the field, McGuire grabbed a microphone and shouted at them to stop.
+This had happened during a trend throughout the season where fans from other schools threw trash onto the field in response to bad calls by the officials.
+The Red Raiders went on to lose the game 41–27, and Texas Tech was not fined for the incident.

-2025 Season
+2025 season

-McGuire and his staff signed the #1 ranked transfer portal class in the country according to On3.com.
-Texas Tech was predicted to finish 2nd in the Big 12 prior to the start of the 2025 season according to 247Sports.com.
+McGuire and his staff signed the #1-ranked transfer portal class in the country, according to On3.com.
+Texas Tech was predicted to finish 2nd in the Big 12 prior to the start of the 2025 season, according to 247Sports.com.
+Texas Tech finished the 2025 regular season 11–1 and finished 1st in the Big 12 standings.
+TTU defeated BYU in the Big XII championship game, winning their first-ever Big XII title and improving to 12–1, the most wins in a single season in program history.
+It was the Red Raiders first conference crown since 1994.
+Tech was ranked #4 in the final College Football Playoff (CFP) poll, receiving a first-round bye.
+The team lost to #5 Oregon in the Orange Bowl on January 1, 2026 in the CFP quarter-finals with a final score of 23–0.

 Personal life

 McGuire and his wife Debbie have a daughter, Raegan, and a son, Garret.
 Garret is a former quarterback at Baylor and former coaching assistant for the Carolina Panthers and Nebraska Cornhuskers.
-Garret is now the current running backs coach for the Texas Tech Red Raiders under his father.
+Garret is currently the running backs coach for the Texas Tech Red Raiders under his father.
 Growing up, McGuire was a fan of the Arkansas Razorbacks.